-The Queen Anne’s lace plant, also known as wild carrot, is a native wildflower herb found in many parts of the United States, yet it was originally from Europe.
+The Queen Anne’s lace plant, also known as wild carrot, is a wildflower herb found in many parts of the United States, yet it was originally from Europe.
 While in most places the plant is now considered an invasive weed, it can actually be an attractive addition to the home in a wildflower garden.
 Note: Before considering adding this plant to the garden, check with your local extension office for its invasiveness status in your area.

 About the Queen Anne’s Lace Plant

-Queen Anne’s lace herb can reach heights of about 1 to 4 feet high.
+Queen Anne’s lace herb (Daucus carota) can reach heights of about 1 to 4 feet high.
 This plant has attractive, fern-like foliage and tall, hairy stems that hold a flattened cluster of tiny white flowers, with a single dark-colored floret just off its center.
 You can find these biennials in bloom during their second year from spring on into fall.